 I’ve had several people ask me why do need flying probe?
 Or, functional test makes this obsolete, right?
 Yes, we’re testing all the integrity of the build, just like the functional test would, but let me explain a scenario.
 You have 10K pull-ups on your digital pins.
 What if the wrong reel of parts was used or if there was a bill-of-material (BOM) error?
 What if those 10Ks were actually 1K?
 A functional test might pass and the unit would work fine for a while, but the extra stress on the component may cause a premature failure in its lifespan.
 Or, if the design is intended to operate on battery, it will draw more current leading to reduced battery life.
 Flying probe would have caught that.

 Another point to bring up is that that scenario would be very difficult to diagnose.
 I have troubleshot the same board for days or even weeks trying to find that one thread that would unravel the problem.
 The flying probe may not specifically tell us exactly what’s wrong in every case, but it can narrow the scope of the diagnostics down considerably.

 The flying probe ends up testing a lot of the printed circuit board (PCB).
 After that step is complete, we know that everything we have access to is correct and there are no blatant shorts, especially shorts on power rails to ground.
 The only part we are really missing at this point is to power up and make sure the entire design is capable of doing what it needs to do out in the field.
 That is why I think both flying probe and functional are needed.
 The flying probe checks each discrete component; the functional test checks the total of the design.
 To learn more about how ACDi’s testing capabilities can help ensure the quality of your electronics product, contact us today.
-In electronics manufacturing, having the right partner could make the difference between a brilliant success and a costly failure.
+No matter what the industry, Oil & Gas, Aerospace or Telecommunications, in electronics manufacturing, having the right partner could make the difference between a brilliant success and a costly failure.